barixea/GEOGUESSR-XAVIER-U-/README.md

 ## Tech Stack

-This is a **modern, full-stack JavaScript project** built for interactive mapping and admin content management:

 ### Frontend & UI
 - **[Next.js 15](https://nextjs.org)** — React framework with built-in routing and edge runtime
 - **[React 19](https://react.dev)** — UI components with hooks